Vombato/dyn-wallpaper/README.md

 ```

 ## Plasma / KDE 5
-I didn't find a good way to do it for now.
-Sorry.
+I didn't find a simple way to do it.
+There are some workarounds like: [/pashazz/ksetwallpaper]https://github.com/pashazz/ksetwallpaper